 Medium and large quantity generators

-Recycle or treat dangerous waste
+Recycle dangerous waste

-- Reducing the amount of waste you generate
+- Reducing the amount of waste you generate.

-- Lowering your disposal, handling, or liability costs
+- Lowering your disposal, handling, or liability costs.

-- Reducing your regulatory requirements
+- Reducing your regulatory requirements.

 Treatment by generator